Government Assessments of Bisphenol A

-BPA has been assessed by government scientists around the globe, and they have found that it is safe as used in materials that come into contact with food, such as reusable food-storage containers and linings in metal food cans.
+BPA has been reached by scientists around the globe, and government agency assessments of BPA have found that it is safe as used in materials that come into contact with food, such as reusable food-storage containers and linings in metal food cans.
 Search the categories below to learn more about rulings in specific regions around the world.

 The safety of BPA has been reviewed by regulatory agencies including the Food and Drug Administration (FDA).
 The FDA has published health and safety assessments of BPA since 2008, and now clearly states that “BPA is safe at the very low levels that occur in some foods.”